thurianknight/character-oracle/README.md

 - 🃏 Simulates a four-card tarot draw (with reversals).
 - 🔮 Feeds character details and card symbols to OpenAI to generate a unique personality profile.
 - ✍️ Optional tone/theme field to steer the character's flavor.
-- 📜 Generated output can be saved to the actor’s biography.
+- 📜 Generated output can be saved to the character’s biography.
 - ⚙️ Includes UI overlay and async feedback while querying the oracle.
-- 🧩 Modular design, with future support planned for other systems beyond Hyperborea.
+- 🧩 Modular design, with configurable support for many systems.

 ---